This interview originally appeared in Paranormal Underground. The following is an edited version of the original.

 Robbie: I’ve always been attuned to the spirit world, and as a child this connection revealed itself to me in many stages.
 It wasn’t so much of my seeking out the other side as it was the other side seeking me out throughout my life.

 Growing up with abilities was painstaking because of the understanding that followed with each lesson learned along the way.
-I write about this in two of my books, and Signs From Heaven.
+I write about this in two of my books, A Link to Heaven and Signs From Heaven.

 Q: Talk about when you first discovered you were a psychic medium.